ATSJP/JavaLearnMap/BaseJava/IO/IO.md

   >
   > RETURN VALUE
   >
   >  On  success,  a  file  descriptor for the new socket is returned.
-On error, -1 is returned, and errno is set appropri-
+On error, -1 is returned, and errno is set appropriately.
   >
-  >  ately.

 - bind

   > NAME
   >
   >  bind - bind a name to a socket
   >
   > SYNOPSIS
   >
   >  #include <sys/types.h>          /* See NOTES */
   >
   >  #include <sys/socket.h>
   >
   >  int bind(int sockfd, const struct sockaddr *addr,
   >
   >  socklen_t addrlen);
   >
   > DESCRIPTION
   >
   >  When  a socket is created with socket(2), it exists in a name space (address family) but has no address assigned to it.
   >
->  bind() assigns the address specified by addr to the socket referred to by the file descriptor sockfd.   addrlen  speci-
+  >  bind() assigns the address specified by addr to the socket referred to by the file descriptor sockfd.   addrlen  specifies the size, in bytes, of the address structure pointed to by addr.
+Traditionally, this operation is called "assigning a name to a socket".
   >
->  fies the size, in bytes, of the address structure pointed to by addr.
-Traditionally, this operation is called "assign-
->
->  ing a name to a socket".
->
   >  RETURN VALUE
   >
   >  On success, zero is returned.
 On error, -1 is returned, and errno is set appropriately.

 - listen

   > NAME
   >
   >  listen - listen for connections on a socket
   >
   > SYNOPSIS
   >
   >  #include <sys/types.h>          /* See NOTES */
   >
   >  #include <sys/socket.h>
   >
   >  int listen(int sockfd, int backlog);
   >
   > DESCRIPTION
   >
->  listen()  marks  the socket referred to by sockfd as a passive socket, that is, as a socket that will be used to accept
+  >  listen()  marks  the socket referred to by sockfd as a passive socket, that is, as a socket that will be used to accept incoming connection requests using accept(2).
   >
->  incoming connection requests using accept(2).
->
   >  The sockfd argument is a file descriptor that refers to a socket of type SOCK_STREAM or SOCK_SEQPACKET.
   >
   >  The backlog argument defines the maximum length to which the queue of pending connections for sockfd may  grow.
-If  a
+If a connection  request  arrives when the queue is full, the client may receive an error with an indication of ECONNREFUSED
   >
->  connection  request  arrives when the queue is full, the client may receive an error with an indication of ECONNREFUSED
->
->  or, if the underlying protocol supports retransmission, the request may be ignored so that a later reattempt at connec-
+  >  or, if the underlying protocol supports retransmission, the request may be ignored so that a later reattempt at connection succeeds.
->
->  tion succeeds.
   >
   >  RETURN VALUE
   >
   >  On success, zero is returned.
 On error, -1 is returned, and errno is set appropriately.

 即使不查手册，相信大家也能通过其命名知道其含义，查完手册主要加深我们对Linux IO的其他相关概念更深刻的了解。